YLTsai0609/DataScience101/ml_best_practice_from_google.md

 Your simple model provides you with baseline metrics and a baseline behavior that you can use to test more complex models.

+## **R5 Test the infra indenpendently from the machine learning**

+Make sure the infra is testable, and that the learing parts of the system are encapsulated(封裝好的) so that you can test you can test everything around it.

+Specifically,

+1. Test getting data into algorithm.
+2. Check the feature creation shcema is expected.
+3. check your data match the data privacy permits.
+4. Test getting models out of the training algorithm.
+Make sure that the model in your training environment gives the same score as the model in your sercing environment(kind of sanity check) - for deployment specifically.

+ML has an element of unpredictabilty, so make sure that you have tests for the code for creating examples in training and serving, and that you can load and use a fix model during serving.

 # Monitoring - 4 rules
 In general, practice good alerting hygiene, such as making alerts actionable and having a dashboard page.